 Life expectancy is near normal.
 Although symptoms are common, the course of the disease is often benign.
 Serious arterial and venous thrombotic complications are rare but can be life-threatening.
 Leukemic transformation occurs in < 2% of patients but may increase after exposure to cytotoxic therapy, especially alkylating agents.

 For mild vasomotor symptoms (eg, headache, mild digital ischemia, erythromelalgia) and to decrease the risk of thrombosis in low-risk patients, aspirin 81 mg po once/day may be sufficient.
 Also, most pregnant patients are given aspirin.
 Use in low-risk patients is acceptable but not data-proven.

 Because prognosis is often good, potentially toxic drugs that lower the platelet count should be used sparingly.
 Generally agreed indications for such therapy are

-Dosage and monitoring are described in the treatment of polycythemia vera (see Polycythemia Vera).
-The conventional aim of therapy is a platelet count < 450,000/μL without significant clinical toxicity or suppression of other bone marrow elements; however, this goal needs to be reevaluated in view of recent data suggesting an inverse relationship between platelet count and thrombotic risk.
+Dosage and monitoring of hydroxyurea are described in the treatment of polycythemia vera (see Polycythemia Vera).
+The conventional aim of therapy is a platelet count <450,000/μL without significant clinical toxicity or suppression of other bone marrow elements.
+Some experts recommend a lower platelet count.